-Delivered in partnership with Survation, the eighth edition of 'State of the Profession' to offers a compelling snapshot of UK public relations industry. #StateOfPR 2017 reflects the views of more than 1500 practitioners and evidences the continuing professionalisation of PR practice.
+Delivered in partnership with Survation, 'State of the Profession' offers a compelling snapshot of UK public relations industry. #StateOfPR 2017 reflects the views of more than 1500 practitioners and evidences the continuing professionalisation of PR practice.
 The survey also reports on issues including salaries, skills, diversity and the impact of Brexit.

 - The rise of 'Strategic Planning' - Seven out of ten respondents (69%) indicated they spent most, or at least some of their time on 'strategic planning' - the largest rise of any area of practice (10%), compared with last year's research.
 The findings mean strategic planning is now the third most common way PR professionals spend their time, behind content creation (81%) and media relations (73%).